-Section 5 (f).
-Prescription drug benefits
+Section 5(f) Prescription drug benefits

-- We cover prescribed drugs and medications, as described in the chart beginning on the next page. - All benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 per person (\$700 per family).
-The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
+т Here are some important things to keep in mind about these benefits: I I M • We cover prescribed drugs and medications, as described in the chart beginning on the next page.
+M P O • All benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.
+P O R T • The calendar year deductible is: \$250 per person (\$500 per family) under both High Option and Standard Option.
+The calendar year deductible does not apply to prescription drugs.
+R T A N • The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+When no PPO provider is available, non-PPO benefits apply.
+A N Τ • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. Т